Dev-faiz/Employee-Management/README.md

 - GramPanchayat member can login/logout and can register through special key.
 - GramPanchayat member can register an employee and assign him to work.
 - GramPanchayat member can see number of employee working under him.
+- GramPanchayat member can see all of his projects.
 - Employee can see their wages and his working location.